treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 ### Activity #1: Make a peanut butter and jelly sandwich activity

 Activity modality: Unplugged

 Goals:
-*Write an algorithm
+* Write an algorithm
-*Compare human language to languages computers understand *Pull out vocabulary
+* Compare human language to languages computers understand
-  ..*Parameter
-  ..*Function
+* Pull out vocabulary
+  * Parameter
+  * Function

 ### Activity #2: Basic introduction to processing.

-**Activity modality:** Modeling programming and Student-driven project **Goals:**
+**Activity modality:** Modeling programming and Student-driven project

+**Goals:**
-*Learn how writing code works - sequencing and basic syntax *Read and interpret documentation
+* Learn how writing code works - sequencing and basic syntax
+* Read and interpret documentation
-*Gain familiarity with the “setup” and the “draw” functions *Pull out vocabulary
+* Gain familiarity with the “setup” and the “draw” functions
-  ..*Syntax
-  ..*Return
+* Pull out vocabulary
+  * Syntax
+  * Return
-  ..*RGB Colors
+  * RGB Colors

 **Activity Description**
 Ask students to create a picture of some type on graph paper.
 There are many ways to do this - some suggestions are: